CobaldAnnotation/.github/profile/README.md

 (1) Russian news corpus: it includes more than 400 000 tokens and has the morphosyntax of the 'basic' UD model.

+# CoBaLD references

+M Petrova, A Ivoylova, I Bayuk, D Dyachkova, and M Michurina.
+2023.
+The CoBaLD Annotation Project: the Creation and Application of the full
+Morpho-Syntactic and Semantic Markup Standard. // International Conference on Computational Linguistics and Intellectual Technologies «Dialog»

+A Ivoylova, D Dyachkova, M Petrova, and M Michurina.
+2023.
+The problem of linguistic markup conversion: the transformation of the compreno markup into the ud format. // International Conference on Computational Linguistics and Intellectual Technologies «Dialog»

 The corpus page is [here](https://github.com/CobaldAnnotation/CobaldRus), where a more detailed description of the corpus and the dataset itself are available.